22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 Frequently asked questions

-The headline offer is a 100% welcome bonus up to 200 CAD on your first deposit.
-It comes with wagering requirements, minimum-odds conditions and an expiry window that vary, so read the current terms on 22Bet's promotions page before opting in.
+The verified offer is a 100% welcome bonus up to 200 CAD on your first deposit.
+Wagering (rollover), minimum-odds and expiry conditions apply and change over time, so read the current terms on the promotions page before you opt in.